Doimatrix/vuhnKredit/README.md

   * TCP - sets up best tcp settings for high performance servers
     - Replaces hand `sysctl ...` configurations
     - Tunes settings every hour
+    - This isn't One Shot, it will act every hour (interval also configurable)